Blog-Reference and Blog-Reference

 Hume, D. (2012).
 A Treatise of Human Nature.
 Project Gutenberg EBook.
 URL

 von Mises, L. (2007).
 Human Action.
 A Treatise on Economics, volume I. Indianapolis: Liberty Fund.
 (1949).

 (i) You say: “The entire structure of western (but not all sciences) rests on the assumption that’s possible to go from an observation to conclusions about that observation.”

 False.
 This holds only for the proto-scientific stage.
 For details see this chart.

-The scientific stage starts with a well-articulated theory which is based on axioms.
-Axioms in turn are NOT DIRECTLY based on naive observation/experience but are a sophisticated logical construct: “If then it is the case that the axiomatic basis of theoretical physics cannot be an inference from experience, but must be free invention, have we any right to hope that we shall find the correct way?”
+The scientific stage starts with a well-articulated theory that is based on axioms.
+Axioms, in turn, are NOT DIRECTLY based on naive observation/experience but are a sophisticated logical construct: “If then it is the case that the axiomatic basis of theoretical physics cannot be an inference from experience, but must be free invention, have we any right to hope that we shall find the correct way?”
 (Einstein, 1934, p.
 167)

 As we know from history, scientists have found the correct way.
 You definitively do not understand the specific characteristics of science and mess it up with observationism: “The Baconian dogma I have in mind asserts the supreme merits of observation and the viciousness of theorizing speculation.
 I shall call this dogma, briefly, by the name ‘observationism’.”
 (Popper, 1994, p.
 84)

 (ii) You say: “Putting forth testable propositions about economic interactions is not my job.
 I’m not an economist.
 Rather, it’s your job as an economist.
 As an historian I don’t test propositions, I examine the stories of how humans live together.”